ros2/design/articles/intraprocess_communication.md

 The current implementation of intra-process communication has to send meta-messages from the `Publisher` to the `Subscription`s.
 This is done using the `rmw_publish` function, the implementation of which depends on the chosen middleware.
-This results in the performance of a ROS2 application with intra-process communication enabled being heavily dependent on the chosen RMW implementation.
+This results in the performance of a ROS 2 application with intra-process communication enabled being heavily dependent on the chosen RMW implementation.

 Given the fact that these meta-messages have only to be received from entities within the same process, there is space for optimizing how they are transmitted by each RMW.
 However, at the moment none of the supported RMW is actively tackling this issue.
-This results in that the performance of a single process ROS2 application with intra-process communication enabled are still worst than what you could expect from a non-ROS application sharing memory between its components.
+This results in that the performance of a single process ROS 2 application with intra-process communication enabled are still worst than what you could expect from a non-ROS application sharing memory between its components.

 In the following some experimental evidences are quickly presented.